dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-intrastat-reporting/docs/en-US/help.md

 If formats are in place, localized versions of actions **Suggest Lines** and **Make File** will be used in **Intrastat Journal** for reporting.

+Issued file in XML format can be submitted in [estat](https://estat.stat.ee/) environment.

 ***

 For more information, please contact one of the partners: